cognitedata/cdp-spark-datasource/README.md

   .load("timeseries.csv)

 // Ensure correct schema by copying the columns in the DataFrame read from the project.
-// Note that the timeseries must already exist in the project before data can be written to it, based on the ´name´ column. timeSeriesDf.select(destinationDf.columns.map(col):_*)
+// Note that the time series must already exist in the project before data can be written to it, based on the ´name´ column. timeSeriesDf.select(destinationDf.columns.map(col):_*)
   .write
   .insertInto("timeseries")